Sydney harbour bridge

 Logistics

-• Registration website: Book online on http://www.7bridgeswalk.com.au/
+• Registration website: Book online at http://www.7bridgeswalk.com.au/

 • Distance: 28 kilometres covering all the bridges.